 The City of Dayton and Montgomery County continue their efforts to attract businesses within their respective jurisdictions.
 Under the U.S. Department of Labor's Manufacturing Communities Partnership program, the southwest region of Ohio has been designated the Southwest Ohio Aerospace Region - one of 12 federally designated manufacturing communities chosen for the program.
 The designation provides preferential treatment on a number of federal grant opportunities that support manufacturing, as well as other benefits.
-Dayton officials anticipate using the designation as a marketing tool for economic development.

 In the past few years, the County has seen success in its efforts with the opening of several distribution hubs near the Interstate 70 and Interstate 75 interchange, including Caterpillar Logistics, Payless Shoe Source, Syncreon, Carter Logistics and other big companies.
-More recently, in late 2014, Proctor & Gamble completed construction of its new 1.8 million square foot distribution center in Union, which is expected to employ 1,300 people.
+In late 2014, Proctor & Gamble completed construction of its new 1.8 million square foot distribution center in Union, which is expected to employ 1,300 people.
 White Castle opened a frozen foods plant in Vandalia with a plan to grow to 120 employees within three years.
 Dole Food Co. announced plans to invest \$9 million and hire 140 new workers to grow its Springfield Site.
 Meijer completed construction on a \$100 million dairy production facility that will add 100 jobs in Tipp City.
-Finally, Abbott Laboratories last year opened a new \$270 million Ensure plant in Tipp City, where 240 people will make and ship the product.
+Finally, Abbott Laboratories opened a new \$270 million Ensure plant in Tipp City in 2014, where 240 people make and ship the nutritional shake product.